Logan-Fouts/Thesis/Writing/Method/Method.md

 - **Understand-ability**: This involves taking a look at the difficulty to comprehend and run each approach.
 This will avoid discuss any front end user interfaces as we aim to reason about the underlying tooling.
 - **Integration of Components**: We assess how each method handles the combination of the various algorithms into a single system, and discuss potential benefits and draw backs of each.

->Are we going to try to "theoreically" go over how to implement a more advancer algorithm like maybe geo-minhash and based on this theoretical by exposing the fact they have to combine their hashes in a smart way then having to iterate and check where things are considered "near" duplicate\
+>Are we going to try to "theoretically" go over how to implement a more advanced algorithm like maybe geo-minhash and based on this theoretical by exposing the fact they have to combine their hashes in a smart way then having to iterate and check where things are considered "near" duplicate\
 compared to ours: you find one that works and you mess with its parameters then you see if it combined with other algorithms could give even better results? (maybe even without that algorithm)?

 #### **Practical Assessment**